When to Use a Spotting Scope

 Use angled scopes when you're sharing it with a group of people.
 That way, you won't have to raise or lower the scope to match the height of the person using it at the time.
 Having an angled scope also means that you can position your tripod to be a bit less extended, which spells more stability.

-Use a straight scope when you're looking downward from high up, from a mountain for example, or if you're in a confined space, like when you're watching wildlife from your car.
+Use a straight scope when you're looking down from high up, from a mountain for example, or if you're in a confined space, like when you're watching wildlife from your car.

 Spotting Scope Tips